 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the reporting date.
 Gains or losses arising from changes in the fair values of investment properties are included in the consolidated statement of profit or loss in the period in which they arise.
-Fair values are determined based on an annual valuation performed by an accredited external independent valuer applying appropriate valuation models.
+Fair values are evaluated annually and recorded at the lower of the valuations assessed by at least two accredited external independent valuators for local properties and for foreign properties, it is based on a valuation by an accredited external independent valuator.